arangodb/docs/3.10/programs-arangod-env-vars.md

    The total amount of RAM detected is logged as an INFO message at server start.
 If the variable is set, the overridden value is shown.
-   Various default sizes are calculated based on this value (e.g.
-   RocksDB buffer cache size).
+   Various default sizes are calculated based on this value (e.g. the RocksDB buffer cache size).

    Setting this option can in particular be useful in two cases: